emma6pv/emma6pv.github.io/index.md

 Feel free to reach out either through [Instagram](https://www.instagram.com/hapa.girl/) or [LinkedIn](https://www.linkedin.com/in/emma6pv/).
 I love talking about tech ethics, Steve Buscemi, and vinyl records.
 Let's chat!

-## INFORMATICS 190: Computer Audio and Music Programming
+## INF 190: Computer Audio and Music Programming

-Included in this section are my projects for INF 190.
+Included in this section are my projects for Informatics 190.
 The class focuses on programming for sound and music applications.

-### Week 3
+* Week 3 - Type your name to play sounds

-test

-## Header 2

-> This is a blockquote following a header.
->
-> When something is important enough, you do it even if the odds are not in your favor.
+* Week 4 - ???

+## Camp Tenacity: An iOS App for Mindful Breathing

+Coming soon.